 The rationale for selection of doses to be used in this trial is provided in Section 4.0 - Background & Rationale.
-Details on preparation and administration of pembrolizumab are provided in the Pharmacy Manual.
+There are no specific calculations or evaluations required to be performed in order to administer the proper dose to each subject.